 Once you’ve ticked off these five walks and graduated to longer trails, you might like take your walking shoes off-road near Warwick with a bush walk through Queen Mary Falls, Main Range National Park, Cunningham’s Gap and Goomburra State Forest, all nearby.

-Pssst – if you’d like to sleep in one of Warwick’s historic buildings you can too, simply check into Abbey of the Roses, whose walls date back to 1891.
+Pssst – if you’d like to sleep in one of Warwick’s historic buildings you can too, simply check into Abbey Boutique Hotel, whose walls date back to 1891.

 2. Smell the roses and torque the talk